sv4u/touchlog/README.md

 ### Changelog

-The project maintains an automated changelog generated from git commit history.
-The changelog is located in `CHANGELOG.md` and follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.
+The project uses GoReleaser to automatically generate changelogs from git commit history following the [Conventional Commits](https://www.conventionalcommits.org/) standard.
+The changelog appears in GitHub release notes and is not committed to the repository.

 **How commits appear in the changelog**: